 Building a new home using our structure incorporating minimal cold bridging, completely air-tight envelope and densely packed insulation means there will potentially be a 90% reduction in heat demand over a conventional house (the passivhaus standard).

 Typically though, when building new clients install solar thermal and PV panels on the roof combined with a large thermal store and supplementary heat provided by a log/pellet stove.
-This way, hot water costs are near zero, for 6-7 months of the year being provided by the sun, and the PV panels under the feed in tariff provide an income for the home owner as well as electricity.
-A current project with all these technologies has a zero heating cost, and the PVs make an overall profit of £320 / year on electricity!
+This way, hot water costs are near zero, for 6-7 months of the year being provided by the sun, and the PV panels provide free electricity and a payment to export power to the grid.

 If you don’t want to be a victim of rising energy costs, then this is the way out of it!